Uuvana-Studios/Longvinter-server-documentation/docs/windows/setup-vanilla.md

 ## Requirements and Pre-requisites

-- [GIT](https://gitforwindows.org/) installed in your system
+- [GIT](https://gitforwindows.org/) installed in your system;
-- [GIT LFS](https://git-lfs.github.com/) instaled in your system
+- [GIT LFS](https://git-lfs.github.com/) instaled in your system;
-- [Steam](https://store.steampowered.com/about/) installed in your system.
+- [Steam](https://store.steampowered.com/about/) installed in your system;
-- Broadband internet connection
+- Broadband internet connection;
-- Router with the ability to port forward
+- Router with the ability to port forward;
 - Min.
-3 GB RAM
+3 GB RAM;
 - Min.
-64-bit Windows 10 Operating System
+64-bit Windows 10 Operating System.

 ## Port-forwarding and Firewalls